ST10261605/PocketGarden/README.md

 Connects to REST API allowing for data synchronisation

-Offline Mode enabled for specific features such as plant identification
+Offline Mode enabled for specific features such as Plant Notes

 • Real-time Notifications